PAPR: Proximity Attention Point Rendering: Proximity Attention Point Rendering

 \subsection{Learning Point Positions From Scratch}

 We demonstrate the effectiveness of our method in learning point positions from scratch using the Lego scene in the NeRF Synthetic Dataset~\cite{Mildenhall2020NeRFRS}.
-We compare our proposed method to recent point-based methods, namely DPBRF~\cite{Zhang2022DifferentiablePR}, Point-NeRF~\cite{Xu2022PointNeRFPN} and NPLF~\cite{Ost2021NeuralPL}.
+We compare our proposed method to recent point-based methods, namely DPBRF~\cite{Zhang2022DifferentiablePR}, Point-NeRF~\cite{Xu2022PointNeRFPN}, NPLF~\cite{Ost2021NeuralPL} and Gaussian Splatting~\cite{kerbl20233d}.
 It is worth noting that NPLF does not inherently support point position learning, so we made modifications to their official code to enable point position optimization.

 In our comparison, all methods start with the same set of $1,000$ points initialized on a sphere.
 To ensure a fair evaluation of point cloud position learnability, we disable point pruning and growing techniques for all methods.
 As shown in Figure~\ref{fig:exp-end2end-compare}, our method successfully deforms the initial point cloud to correctly represent the target geometry.
-In contrast, the baselines either fail to recover the geometry or produce noisy results in the learned geometry.
+In contrast, the baselines either fail to recover the geometry, produce noisy results, or lack structural details in the learnt geometry.